h2oai/residuals-vis/scatterplot-zoom/09/README.md

 This iteration

-+ uses data from the cover type data set aggregated with h2o's aggregator model
-+ adds a working single API call to retrieve member points for an exemplar
-+ detail points now transition to the correct position.
++ coverts scatter.js to ES2015
++ changes the transition to fade in detail points in place instead of shooting them out of the exemplar point

 ---
 Original README.md
 ---